sanskratiii/Zomato_Dashboard/README.md

 📊 Data Source:

-Source: Public Zomato  Bangalore Restaurants Dataset from Kaggle
+Public Zomato  Bangalore Restaurants Dataset from Kaggle

 ⭐ Highlights:

 - Business Problem:
 Zomato hosts a wide variety of restaurants, but identifying the best-performing locations, most popular cuisines, and untapped opportunities is not straightforward from raw data.

-- Key questions include:
+Key questions include:

 •	Which cuisines have the highest customer satisfaction?